wpgp/wpgpDownloadPy/README.md

 # Description   -> Desription of the Covariate
 # Path          -> Ftp Path

-# You can filter the products, focusing only on the products in which you are interested:
+# You can description_contains the products, focusing only on the products in which you are interested:
 from wpgpDownload.utils.wpcsv import Product products = Product('IRQ')
 # as before but this time only list products that contain the word 'night' in their description:
-results = products.filter('night')
+results = products.description_contains('night')
 for idx, p in results:
     print('%s/%s\t%s\t%s' % (idx, p.Name,p.CvtName,p.Path))